How to get an Agent to handle complex, multi-step queries

 Disambiguating intent ("cancel order" vs. "cancel subscription"), gathering details, or confirming meaning before taking action.

 Even simple questions can require complex workflows behind the scenes.
-Questions like “Where’s my order?” may seem straightforward, but resolving it means checking multiple systems, verifying shipping data, and piecing together what actually happened.
+A question like “Where’s my order?” may seem straightforward, but resolving it means checking multiple systems, verifying shipping data, and piecing together what actually happened.

-How to get your AI Agent to do more work for you
+How to get your Agent to do more work for you

 At Intercom, we have a framework for managing this called the “Fin Flywheel.”
 It’s a continuous improvement loop that lets you train, test, deploy, and analyze Fin on an ongoing basis so any changes you push to production are controlled, and you can use performance insights to inform future iterations.